alan001-ui/LeetCode_Solution/readme.md

 **Complexity Analysis**

-- Time Complexity : O(N)O(N) because we make one pass over the original linked list.
+- Time Complexity : O(N) because we make one pass over the original linked list.

-- Space Complexity : O(N)O(N) as we have a dictionary containing mapping from old list nodes to new list nodes.
-Since there are NN nodes, we have O(N)O(N) space complexity.
+- Space Complexity : O(N) as we have a dictionary containing mapping from old list nodes to new list nodes.
+Since there are NN nodes, we have O(N) space complexity.

 [**Back To Top**](#目录)